janmarques/valuebetting-belgium/README.md

 Inversely, if you made your desired 100 bet on `team A`, it may not be wise to also bet 100 on `team A or a draw`, because they are very closely related, and you are pretty much betting 200 on `team A`, while you only wanted 100 in exposure.
 (Not exactly correct of course, but to illustrate the point).

 On the other hand, if within the same match you want to bet on who wins, and who has the most yellow cards, and the most offsides, these events are less closely related so can be deemed to be not cummulative in exposure.

+### Placing a bet
+Some bookmakers try to mess around with the odds they give you.
+When placing the bet, it may be selected by default to 'accept any odds', and they will lower the odds when accepting your bet, which make make it `-EV`.
+Watch out for this.
+Some bookmakers will even always reset your choice to 'accept any odds', even if you changed it before.
+Always use 'accept higher odds only'.

+### Vivatbet